·Research

 Concretely: a random forest for malware classification uses features like “section entropy,” “import count,” “presence of CreateRemoteThread,” “PE header anomalies.”
 These features were chosen by analysts who understood malware.
 A model trained end-to-end on raw bytes (MalConv is the canonical reference) learns features that the gradient finds useful.
 Some of those features may coincide with the analyst's features; others will be features the analyst did not think to engineer; still others will be features that no human would recognize but that nonetheless improve discrimination on the test distribution.

 The trade-off is interpretability.
 Engineered features are interpretable by construction.
-Learned features are not, generally, interpretable in the same way, although interpretability research has made non-trivial progress (sparse autoencoders, natural language autoencoders, attribution graphs).
-The monitor's choice between engineered and learned features is therefore a choice between known coverage and unknown coverage.
+Learned features require separate methods such as sparse autoencoders, natural language autoencoders, and attribution graphs to recover human-readable structure.
+The monitor's choice between engineered and learned features becomes a choice between known coverage and unknown coverage.
 Against a static threat model, engineered features may be sufficient.
-Against an adaptive system, the unknown coverage is the load-bearing asset, because a learned feature space does not expose its structure explicitly to the monitored system.
+Against an adaptive system, unknown coverage matters because a learned feature space does not expose its structure explicitly to the monitored system.
 The feature space can still be probed or approximated through interaction (this is essentially the project of black-box adversarial machine learning), but the attacker is inferring a high-dimensional learned boundary rather than reading a hand-specified rule set, and the cost asymmetry favors the defender in a way that hand-engineered features do not.

 3.3 Context aggregation